FAMILY CODE 213

 Here are a couple of other interesting tidbits about Family Code 213:

 1. The code refers to an order to show cause.
 An order to show cause is now called a request for order.

 2. The code states it refers to divorce, annulment, legal separation, domestic violence restraining order actions and any other proceeding where custody, visitation and child support are at issue.
 I found this amusing because that covers about 98% of family law.
 So to what types of cases does it intend to not apply?

 Did you enjoy this article on Family Code 213?

 We hope you found this article on Family Code 213 helpful.
-If you have a family law case in Orange County, Los Angeles County (we handle select courts in L.A.
-County) or Riverside’s central court, contact us for a strategy session.
+Please contact us for a strategy session.
 We have experienced family law attorneys ready to speak with you to determine if our firm can help you.